lacoseismic/nshmp-haz/docs/Model-Files.md

 the source-tree.
 The `sections` member may be absent.
 In this case, the `id` of the rupture-set is the same as the single, associated fault section.

-**cluster-set.json**
+**cluster-set.json**: A specialized form of a rupture set.
 Fault sources also support cluster models where the total hazard is computed from the probability of exceeding some ground motion level is conditioned on the occurrence of 2 or more, roughly contemporaneous events.
 A cluster-set is composed of an array of rupture-sets.

 ```json
 {